 Two years later, she lined up for the national senior indoor championships at the Odyssey Arena.
 Christie had quietly told friends to expect something special, thinking she might win in something like 4:35 or thereabouts.
 In the event she blitzed the field in a time of 4:24.07, shaving two seconds off the existing junior record and the first of the Sonia O'Sullivan comparisons were born.

 Under Christie, her progress has been relentless.
 He has watched her develop from the five minute-plus athlete he first saw at 13 into the sub-4:10 phenomenon who stunned the athletics' world in Canada last August, running almost six seconds quicker than she'd ever run in her life.
+O'Sullivan's long-standing junior records have tumbled.
+And because he has deliberately kept her training schedule light, Christie is certain there is more to come before she hits the inevitable plateau.

 Canada worked like a dream.
 Christie figured correctly that the Kenyans and Ethiopians, no love lost between them, would cut their throats up front and that the American girl, Jordan Hasay, would try to slug it out with them.
 He didn't fancy her chances.
 He told Mageean not to worry if a gap opened up.
 The key was not to panic, trust that her heart and finishing speed would stand to her on the last lap.